mraggi/LongestSimplePath/README.md

 # The method

 The method it uses will be described in an upcoming research paper (in process), but it does a lot of things.
 You can also invite me to give a talk on this.

+# Acknowledgements

+Research supported in part by PAPIIT IA106316, UNAM.